Buccaneer Bunny: Plot

-The cartoon opens with titles featuring an instrumental of "The Sailor's Hornpipe" (also one of the theme songs to the Popeye cartoon series), seguéing to a scene of Sam digging a hole to bury his treasure on a beach.
-Sam is singing the stereotypical pirate shanty "Dead Man's Chest"—on the second strain, Sam switches from the typical "yo-ho-ho and a bottle of rum!" to a decidedly more original "yo-ho-ho and a bottle of...
-Ma's old fashioned ci-der" with a conga kick on the last syllable and a parody of "Dad's Old-Fashioned Root Beer", a well-known radio advertising jingle at that time.
+The cartoon opens with titles featuring an instrumental of "The Sailor's Hornpipe" (also one of the theme songs to the Popeye cartoon series), seguéing to a scene on a beach where we see Sam as a pirate, digging a hole in which to bury his treasure.
+He is singing the stereotypical pirate shanty Dead Man's Chest—on the second strain, Sam switches from the typical "yo-ho-ho and a bottle of rum!" to a decidedly more original "yo-ho-ho and a bottle of Ma's old fashioned ci-der", with a conga kick on the last syllable and a parody of "Dad's Old-Fashioned Root Beer" (a well-known radio advertising jingle at that time).

-In attempting to bury his treasure, Sam has encroached on Bugs' domain, as Bugs happens to have his rabbit hole there on the beach.
+In the attempt to bury his treasure, Sam has unknowingly encroached on Bugs Bunny's domain, as Bugs happens to have his rabbit hole there.
 When Bugs asks him who he is, he responds in his typical way: "What's up, doc?!
 I ain't no doc!
 I'm a pirate!
 Sea-Goin' Sam, the blood-thirstiest, shoot-'em-first-iest, doggone worst-iest buccaneer has ever sailed the Spanish main!"

 To protect the location of his treasure, Sam prepares to shoot Bugs, claiming "Dead rabbits tell no tales!"
-Bugs then temporarily tricks Sam into trying to shoot himself in the head by saying: "Now, just a minute, Red.
+Bugs then temporarily tricks Sam into preparing to shoot himself in the head by saying: "Now, just a minute, Red.
 Ain't you got that wrong?
 You mean dead men tell no tales."
-After realizing he's been tricked, Sam grounds his teeth together so hard they shatter before he fires at Bugs.
+After realizing he's been tricked, Sam grinds his teeth together so hard they shatter.
+He then fires at Bugs.

-Bugs escapes in a tied lifeboat, at one point rowing himself towards a ship without the boat.
-Following, Sam swims towards the ship to retrieve the paddles from where Bugs left them (oblivious that he doesn't even need them since he already made it to the ship without them), then returns to the lifeboat, which he then rows back to the ship.
+Bugs jumps into a lifeboat that is tied to the dock.
+He ends up rowing to Sam's ship without a boat.
+As for Sam, he sees the paddles are gone and swims towards the ship to retrieve the paddles.
+He carries them in his teeth as he swims back to the tied lifeboat - oblivious that he doesn't need them since he already made it to the ship without them.
+He rows in the boat back to his ship.